• Skip to primary navigation

 Author: MaryAnne

-Easy, buttery, and creamy mashed potatoes with garlic is a quick and rustic side dish that will be a welcomed addition at any table.
+Easy, buttery, and creamy garlic red skin mashed potatoes is a quick and rustic side dish that will be a welcomed addition at any table.
 Just 5 simple ingredients and ready in 20 minutes!

 Print Recipe Pin Recipe